Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 #### Reducing complexity

-_Note: voting power is always set to 100% at present in the app_

 When we visit at Steemit.com, we see new posts since our last visit.
 If we visit periodically we will have a collection of new posts which we could potentially vote for.
 We will only vote on posts that are at least 30 minutes old, since this is the period after which curation payout is at 100% (see [this article](https://steemit.com/steem/@abit/new-curation-reward-algorithm-huge-penalty-to-early-voters)), and it also gives us some data about what kind of attention the post has already attracted.

 We must reduce the complex question of whether or not to vote on a post to a simple yes or no for each post.
 To reduce it a little less, say we calculate a numeric score for each post, and choose the post to vote on based on some criteria.
 This scoring process will be multi-dimensional but we can make each dimension simple enough to calculate with a simple test, and then combine each individual score.